tvolkirch/CardVault/README.md

 If it slows down as more cards are added, try PureComponent for Card component to prevent re-rendering of previous cards.

-Refactor App.js by moving SearchResults its own component code file.

-Add a floating control to allow a user to jump to the top of the page.

 Add tooltip hover/tap icon with instructions for partial names and for adding comma for AND and the pipe character for OR of multiple name values.

 See about including all search results with a scrollable list of card names.